ciolo/TVPR/README.md

    |-- ...
 |-- dataset

 N.B.
-We we provide "/dataset" folder with models already extracted from persons for a quick check.
+We provide "/dataset" folder with models already extracted from persons for a quick check.

 4. Run "core/step4_compare.m" to compare subjects in videos and get a score.